The Progressive House Revival:

 This isn't nostalgia.
 It's a cultural correction — a return to storytelling, pacing, and the kind of musical tension-and-release that only works when DJs are given space to build.
 And if you've followed the long-arc masters of the scene, you've been hearing this coming for years.

-Why Progressive & Melodic House Are Back
+Why Progressive & Melodic House Are Back in 2026

 - Festival fatigue is pushing listeners back toward deeper, longer DJ journeys